Let us take a look at some of the worst advice I have ever heard about social media marketing.

-These days some people I meet online (especially on Twitter) claim to be social media experts, gurus or influencers simply because they happen to have bought a couple thousand fake followers or they are involved in one “follow back” scheme or another.
+Why?
+Because these days some people I meet online (especially on Twitter) claim to be social media experts, gurus or influencers.
+Simply because they happen to have bought a couple of thousand fake followers or they are involved in one “follow back” scheme or another.

 I’ve also come across a few business owners who also have their own opinion about social media marketing.